-Triangular Trade investigates the influence of pivotal materials like cotton, copper, lithium and uranium on economic inequality and global power structures.
+Triangular Trade investigates the influence of pivotal materials like cotton, copper, rubber and uranium on economic inequality and global power structures.

 Uncertainty Scenarios explores the ways people throughout history have tried to speculate, predict and anticipate the future and different attitudes that go along and come about.